Pentonize/DeckBorn/README.md

 # Support

-For support with both installation and gameplay support you can join the [Discord](https://discord.gg/KYgU4zbEZd)
+For support with both installation and Gameplay support you can join the [Discord](https://discord.gg/KYgU4zbEZd)

-For any bug reports you can find the link to the bug report form in the discord of you can find it [here](https://forms.clickup.com/9014609199/f/8cn019f-134/YDBSJ78BQLW45EJI55)
+For any bug reports you can find the link to the bug report form in the discord or you can find it [here](https://forms.clickup.com/9014609199/f/8cn019f-134/YDBSJ78BQLW45EJI55)